-1. Schedule the time in.
+1. Schedule the time in

 Schedule it into the calendar and make sure that everyone knows it’s coming and prepare yourself for it.
 Prepare your business for it.

-2. Systemise things.
+2. Systemise things

 Make sure that you have the team members in place to keep things going for you.

-Now that is something that I will be doing for my wedding (some of my team members are coming to my wedding!) so there will be an extended period of time this year when I will be taking time out for my business.
+That is something that I will be doing for my wedding (some of my team members are coming to my wedding!) so there will be an extended period of time this year when I will be taking time out for my business.

-3. Take the leap.
+3. Take the leap

-But I also want to talk about taking time off from your business through a different lens:
+I also want to talk about taking time off from your business through a different lens:

 It’s not all or nothing.